alteryx/react-comms/packages/docs/releases/alpha-beta-migration.md

 ### Introduction

-This is a guide to migrating from the UI-SDK communication bridge alpha to beta.
+This is a guide to migrating from the React Comms alpha to beta.
 While minimal, we did introduce a breaking change to the way the model is updated from alpha to beta.

 ### Model Updates Migration Guide